Red Flowering Shrubs (With Pictures) – Identification and Planting Guide

 Although deciduous spirea shrubs tend to have white flowers or pink blossoms, the red cultivars add a dramatic pop of color to a landscape.

 The red-flowering dwarf shrubs grow 2 to 3 ft.
 (0.6 – 1 m) tall and wide.
-Although the long-blooming shrubs are ideal for planting at the front of house, you can also grow the shrubs in borders, hedges, or as a specimen plant in full sun.
+Although the long-blooming shrubs are ideal for planting at the front of house, you can also grow them in borders, hedges, or as a specimen plant in full sun.
 Additionally, the shrubs are suitable for deer-resistant gardens

-USDA zone: 3 to 8
+• USDA zone: 3 to 8

 Shrubby Fuchsia Vines